Fear of Trump comeback stokes misgivings over Biden in Democratic Party

 In a podcast on Dec 13, former president Barack Obama surrogate David Axelrod said Mr Biden’s poor ratings were “very, very dark” news for his re-election campaign.

-A month ago, Mr Axelrod, who was the chief strategist of Mr Obama’s campaign, incurred the President’s wrath with a tweet asking Mr Biden to consider whether his decision to run again was in “his best interest or the country’s”.
+A month ago, Mr Axelrod, who was the chief strategist of Mr Obama’s campaigns, incurred the President’s wrath with a tweet asking Mr Biden to consider whether his decision to run again was in “his best interest or the country’s”.

 “They have got a real problem if they are counting on Trump to win it for them,” Mr Axelrod told New York Times columnist Maureen Dowd.
 “I remember Hillary doing that, too,” he said, referring to Mrs Hillary Clinton’s defeat to Trump in the 2016 election.

 According to Mr Biden, his quest for a second term is motivated in part by Trump’s decision to run for president again.
-“If Trump wasn’t running, I’m not sure I’d be running,” he said at a fund raiser in Boston in December.
+“If Trump wasn’t running, I’m not sure I’d be running,” he said at a fund-raiser in Boston in December.
 “We cannot let him win.”

 Trump leads the Republican field, although he has been impeached twice and is facing criminal charges connected to efforts to overturn the results of the 2020 election.

-Another party stalwart, Mr James Carville, who helped then Arkansas governor Bill Clinton get elected in 1992, has said Mr Biden’s poor poll numbers need to be discussed.
+Another party stalwart, Mr James Carville, who helped then Arkansas Governor Bill Clinton get elected in 1992, has said Mr Biden’s poor poll numbers need to be discussed.

 “The idea that this should not be aired out and should be discussed in hushed tones is ludicrous,” Mr Carville said.